Thanks to installation of 12 CDM-AIR units, Balta can continue production without complaints from the neighbours

 However in 2014 a decision was made to set up one machine on an inertia mass supported by air bellows in order to achieve an improved level of isolation.
 The results showed a significant improvement i.e. a natural frequency of 3 to 4 Hz.
 The initial investment cost is easily justified by the reduction in neighbour complaints and improved stability of the loom which in turn results in reduced maintenance and repair costs.

-An automated pressure-monitoring system was installed in order to continually calibrate the air bellow system.
+CDM-AIR, an automated pressure-monitoring system, was installed in order to continually calibrate the air bellow system.
 In the pictures, the air bellows, of which 12 were installed in lateral slots in the concrete, can be seen.
 The slots were covered with steel sheeting after the air bellows had been installed.
 The force transmission takes place via I-beams made of steel which are cemented into the inertia mass.
 The horizontal movements occurring during production are restricted by means of rubber buffers.